Taking a Deep Dive With the Spinnaker Overboard

 Not only is the Overboard wide, but it’s also tall at 20mm.
 Whereas some dive watches can get away being worn with casual or even dressy clothes (the Hamilton Khaki Navy Sub Auto and Casio MDV106-1AV Duro are both good examples), the Overboard’s height prevents that from being a realistic option… unless you’ve got big wrists, that is.

 If you do happen to have weighty wrists, or if the size doesn’t deter you, the good news here is that there’s a lot about the Overboard to like.
-It’s a big lummox of a watch that built like a tank.
-It definitely feels capable of reaching true dive depths, and 300m of water resistance reinforce that the overboard is ready to cash the cheque its aesthetic writes.
+It’s a big lummox of a watch that’s built like a tank.
+It definitely feels capable of reaching true dive depths, and 1000m of water resistance reinforce that the overboard is ready to cash the cheque its aesthetic writes.
+1000m of water resistance for a watch priced under $500 is quite impressive.

 The white on black version I have here looks alright, but it’s the navy blue version (the SP-5023-0E) that’s the best looking of the bunch.